crodriguezdominguez/swift-quantum/README.md

 # Swift Quantum

-A Swift package to support quantum computing.
+A Swift package to support quantum computing simulations and experiments.